 She is also the author of two story collections, Goodnight Nobody and Cut Through the Bone, the former longlisted for The Edge Hill Prize and the latter longlisted for The Story Prize.
 She wrote, too, the award-winning chapbook Hard to Say (PANK) and the award-winning e-memoir single, Out of Dublin (Shebooks).

 Rohan was longlisted for The Sunday Times EFG 2017 Short Story Award, winner of the Bryan MacMahon Short Story Award, and shortlisted for the CUIRT, Roberts, and Bristol Short Story Prizes.
 Her work has appeared in The New York Times, World Literature Today, PEN America, The Washington Post, Tin House Online, The Irish Times, and The Hairpin, among many others.
 She has reviewed books for New York Journal of Books, and elsewhere.

 Her stories have also published in various anthologies including Funny Bone: Flashing for Comic Relief (Flash Press, 2017); Eclectica Magazine Best Fiction Vol. 2; (Eclectica Press, 2016); THE LINEUP: 20 Provocative Women Writers (Black Lawrence Press, 2015); Winesburg, Indiana (Indiana University Press, 2015); DRIVEL: Deliciously Bad Writing by Your Favorite Authors (Penguin: Perigee, 2014).
 She is also a contributor and associate editor to the anthology Flash Fiction International (W.W.
 Norton, 2015).

-She has taught writing or been a featured author at Book Passage Corte Madera; San Francisco State University; San Francisco Writers’ Grotto; San Francisco Writers’ Conference; Green Mountain Writers’ Conference; Listowel Writers’ Week, Belfast Book Festival, The London Short Story Festival; The Abroad Writers’ Conference; the inaugural Los Gatos-Listowel Writers’ Week, 2016; the Frank O’Connor International Short Story Festival, among others.
+She has taught writing or was a featured author at Book Passage Corte Madera; San Francisco State University; San Francisco Writers’ Grotto; San Francisco Writers’ Conference; Green Mountain Writers’ Conference; Listowel Writers’ Week, Belfast Book Festival, The London Short Story Festival; The Abroad Writers’ Conference; Los Gatos-Listowel Writers’ Week; the Frank O’Connor International Short Story Festival, among others.
 She received her MFA in fiction from Mills College, CA, 2004.
-She is a member of San Francisco Writers’ Grotto.
+She is an emeritus member of San Francisco Writers’ Grotto.